samhorsfield96/PopPUNK-mod/README.md

   --run_mode {sim,sample}
                         Which run mode to specify.
 Choices are "sim" or "sample".
   --distfile DISTFILE   PopPUNK distance file to fit to.
+  --gene-counts GENE_COUNTS
+                        Counts of genes in pangenome, in format <core>,<intermediate>,<rare>.
+Numbers should align with provided --fixed-param or --fitted-param.
+Example:
+                        1000,250,600.
   --load LOAD           Directory of previous ELFI model and pooled array, matching --outpref of previous run.
 Required if running "sample" mode
   --outpref OUTPREF     Output prefix.
 Default = "PopPUNK-mod" --workdir WORKDIR     Specify workdir to save intermediate files.
 If unset, will write to working directory.